 - * Frontline Technical Support Skills 6N2056 Frontline Technical Support gives learners the knowledge to operate effectively in a technical support call centre environment (using Spiceworks).
 Use CISCO’s Packet Tracer and TeamViewer to troubleshoot and resolve customer telecommunications queries and network issues.

-- * Web Development 6N1277 Design and develop standards compliant websites, using HTML, CSS and WordPress.
+- * Web Development (client side and server side) 6N1277 Design and develop standards compliant websites, using HTML, CSS and WordPress.
 Analyse and assess websites with regard to usability, accessibility and visibility to search engines.

 * There is a choice between Frontline Technical Support Skills and Web Development.

 QQI Level 5 Certificate in Software Development 5M0529 / QQI Certificate in Computer Systems and Networks 5M0536 (or equivalent)

 An offer of a place on this course is contingent on the applicant meeting the entry requirements set out here and satisfactory presentation at interview.